 “The Ranch” — Danny Masterson, Netflix

 Masterson (“That ‘70s Show”) was fired from his role in the Netflix series on Dec.
-5 following sexual assault claims filed by three women.
+5 after sexual assault claims filed by three women.
 The streaming service said in a statement that the actor would be “written out” of the series.
-Production is slated to begin in 2018.

 “Wisdom of the Crowd” — Jeremy Piven, CBS